 Assigned Readings and Assignments: Every week there are assigned readings with related assessments to be completed - these test that you have completed the readings and are able to answer the multi-choice assessments related to each chapter.
 In addition, to test more in-depth understanding an assignment related to the chapter will also be assigned.
-These readings and assignments will be on MH Connect (via Canvas) for the text 'Exploring Physical Geography' and will be posted within Canvas, for the 'Going to Extremes Book'.
-The formats and requirements will differ across the two required texts.
-In general the chapter readings and their assessments are worth 100 points, and the homework assignments are worth 25.
-Due dates and times will be enforced.

-The ebook review quiz [100 points] and ebook homework assignments [25 points] are always due on Mondays
+These readings and assignments will be on MH Connect (via Canvas) for the text 'Exploring Physical Geography'.
+In general, the ebook review quiz [100 points] and ebook homework assignments [25 points] are due on Mondays (but see detailed schedule on Canvas for first week and holidays modifications).

 Online Class activities: Every week there are assigned 'Class Activities'.
 The goal of these activities is to test your understanding of the material, to reinforce concepts from the readings and videos, and to allow you to apply your skills and knowledge in a relaxed online learning environment.
 These activities are worth 25-50 points each and more than one activity may occur in a given module.
 You cannot make up these activities if you miss the deadlines.

-Class Activities are always due Wednesdays
+Class Activities are due usually on Wednesdays (but see detailed schedule on Canvas for first week and holidays modifications).

 Weather blog: Every week you will monitor the weather.
-In the first week when you begin weather forecasting - which will be Module 3 - you will pick 1 location within the U.S. and 1 location outside the U.S. to monitor the weather for.
-Then from Module 3 and onwards you will create posts about these locations every other week.
-You will develop a diary/blog, [specific instructions on how to do this are in Canvas under the 'Weather Blog' tab], of these locations.
+In the first week when you begin weather forecasting - which will be Module 1 - you will pick 2 locations: 1 within the U.S. and 1 location outside the U.S. to monitor the weather for.
+Then you will create weekly posts about these locations.
+You will develop a diary/blog, (specific instructions on how to do this are in Canvas under the 'Weather Blog' tab), of these locations.
 You will write your forecasts entries and submit them on Fridays, giving a forecast for the Saturday through following Saturday (i.e., the week ahead).
 You will submit your weekly blog by Fridays at 11:50 pm in Canvas.
 Include maps and graphics - explain in detail why the forecast is as it is, the science behind it.
 Do NOT plagiarize, do NOT copy other blogs.
 You need to read and review different information sites, compile maps etc. and then based on this you will then go ahead and make your own forecast - saying why you think this.
 A list of sites used and sources of all figures must be included each week.
 I expect significant improvement in what you write as the semester progresses and you learn more etc. These weekly weather blog assignments are each worth 50 points, and you will complete 5 blogs.
-You weather 'blog' or 'diary' will be worth 250 points - this is a significant portion of your grade (same as the final exam!) so do it well.
+You must have completed this for every week once we start.
+Your weather 'blog' or 'diary' will be worth 250 points - this is a significant portion of your grade so do it well.
 Make time each week to focus on this.
 If fun news items relate to your area, or other interesting items occur, go ahead and throw these in etc. Each week you will make these entries in Canvas - in your individual blog location.